PWR 2LFA: The Rhetoric of Nonverbal Communication

 Social psychologist Amy Cuddy’s controversial research claims that body language shapes who we are.
 She explains that “we make sweeping judgments and inferences from body language.
 Those judgments can predict really meaningful life outcomes like who we hire or promote, who we ask out on a date.”
 Linguists have proven that nonverbal behavior—gesture, facial expression, eye contact, body language—underpins human language.
-But how do we understand bodies that deviate from cultural conventions of communication?
+But how do we understand bodies that deviate from cultural conventions of communication and nonverbal behavior?

-In this course, we will consider the place of the body in rhetoric, and how the presence, form and performance of a body and gesture impacts the shape of our arguments.
-In particular, we will explore how speakers and writers use their bodies to challenge communication norms, such as the “radical raunch” of comedian Ali Wong, who has twice performed a Netflix comedy special in her third trimester of pregnancy, or how paralyzed graffiti artist TEMPT ONE uses a device called the Eyewriter to write and create art using his eye movements.
+In this writing and public speaking course, we will consider the place of the body in rhetoric, and how the presence, form and performance of a body impacts the shape of our arguments.
+In particular, we will explore how speakers and writers use their bodies to challenge communication norms, such as dancer Alice Sheppard’s use of her wheelchair and crutches as choreographic props for storytelling, or Alice Wong’s audio essay on her life as a nonspeaking person who communicates through a text-to-voice synthesizer.

-This course is an invitation to study non-normative forms of communication such as stuttering, sign language, stimming, involuntary movements, tics, augmented and alternative communication (AAC), and other unique forms of embodied performance or difference that convey meaning.
+This course is an invitation to study nonverbal communication, including but not limited to stuttering, sign language, stimming, tics, augmented and alternative communication (AAC), and other forms of embodied performance or difference that convey meaning.
 Drawing on performance studies, feminist theory, and disability studies, we will use these critical lenses to consider how oral language presumes an abled-body, and the consequences and limitations of this perspective.
-We will situate body language and gesture at the intersection of technology, gender, race, and ability, looking at excerpts from Carrie Sandahl and Philip Auslander’s Bodies in Commotion and musician Megan Washington’s TEDtalk “Why I Live in Mortal Dread of Public Speaking.”
-So doing, we will reflect on alternative communicative repertoires and develop our self-aware practice of our own bodily rhetorics.
+So doing, we will reflect on alternative communicative repertoires and develop our self-aware practice of our own bodily rhetorics in public speaking.

 Written Research-Based Argument

-(3000-3600 words; 10-12 pages) You will expand upon your research proposal by curating an interdisciplinary corpus of scholarly sources and cultural artifacts/texts to craft a research-based argument that makes a contribution to the conversation about unruly bodies and non-normative communication.
+(3000-3600 words; 10-12 pages; reflective memo of 250 words) You will expand upon your research proposal by curating an interdisciplinary corpus of scholarly sources and cultural artifacts/texts to craft a research-based argument that makes a contribution to the conversation about body language and nonverbal communication.

-(10-minutes live oral presentation with multimedia support) You will translate your written argument about body languages into an oral presentation that incorporates visual media, thinking carefully about the role of your own body in delivering this presentation.
+(10-minutes live oral presentation with multimedia support; reflective memo of 250 words) You will translate your written argument about body languages into an oral presentation that incorporates visual media, thinking carefully about the role of your own body in delivering this presentation.